SaraKhild/spring-boot-aop/README.md

 <br>

 ##### :pencil2: `Pointcut that matches all repositories, services, and Web REST endpoints.
 Method is empty as this is just a Pointcut, the implementations are in the Before advices.
-Around that matches all methods service which logs when a method is entered and exited.`
+Around that matches all methods service which logs when a method is entered and when throwing exception.`

 ###### Code :computer: